maudalJB/Hello_World/README.md

 # Hello_World
-This is an introduction on how to use github
+This is an EDITED VERSION OF an introduction on how to use github